 The Diocese of Tyler includes 33 counties and 23,443 square miles of Northeast Texas.
-The territory is divided into 51 parishes, 19 missions and three pastoral centers.
-The total population of the diocesan territory is 1.4 million, of which 120,528 are Catholic.
+The territory is divided into 51 parishes, 18 missions, and three pastoral centers.
+The total population of the diocesan territory is approximately 1,400,000, of which 122,500 are Catholic.

-As of 2014, 79 priests were in active ministry in the diocese with another nine serving outside the diocese and 13 retired.
-There are also 102 permanent deacons in the Diocese.
-Twelve men are studying for priesthood for the diocese.
+As of 2017, 80 priests were in active ministry in the diocese with another nine serving outside the diocese and eight retired or ill.
+There are also 107 permanent deacons in the Diocese.
+Fifteen men are studying for the priesthood for the diocese.

-Four Catholic Hospitals and eight centers for social services are located within the diocese, along with seven Catholic schools.
+Five Catholic Hospitals and eight centers for social services are located within the diocese, along with four Catholic schools.

 The first Bishop of Tyler was Charles E. Herzig who was ordained concurrently with the canonical erection of the diocese on February 24, 1987.
 Bishop Herzig died in office on September 7, 1991.